-The phrase “Walking Softly in the Wilderness”, has always been a guiding principal for our lifestyle, and approach to developing Paddlers’ Inn; although sometimes we do make some noise.
+The phrase “Walking Softly in the Wilderness”, has always been a guiding principal for the lifestyle, and approach to developing Paddlers Inn; although sometimes we do make some noise.

-Both Bruce and Josee spent most of their adult springs & falls (no pun intended), planting trees, hundreds of thousands of them, in BC’s beleaguered forest lands, seeking employment that contributed to the environment, rather than exploiting it.
-We planted, managed, and eventually ran our own silviculture contracting company, offering high quality, pesticide free, forestry management, and high paying job opportunities for locals.
+Bruce spent most of his adult springs & falls (no pun intended), planting trees, hundreds of thousands of them, in BC’s beleaguered forest lands, seeking employment that contributed to the environment, rather than exploiting it.
+He planted, managed, and eventually ran his own silviculture contracting company, offering high quality, pesticide free, forestry management, and high paying job opportunities for locals.

-We have built our homestead and guest buildings, mostly by ourselves, as we have been able to, over our lifetime, using local kayak salvaged drift logs that have been milled here by Billy Proctor, or by Bruce at the Sointula Woodlot sawmill.
+The homestead and guest buildings have been built over a lifetime, using local kayak salvaged drift logs that have been milled here by Billy Proctor, or by Bruce at the Sointula Woodlot sawmill.

 Some buildings are new, and there are several buildings, and some materials that have been re-purposed.
-The main homestead building was built in the early 1900’s, and the Float house Lodge used to be the community church.
+The main homestead building was built in the early 1900’s, and the Float house Lodge used to be the community church called Living Waters Chapel.